How To Know How Deep To Set Your Float – 2 Easy Ways

 Since the heavy weights are at the bottom of the drop shot rig, your float will often twitch, bounce, or keep tilting hard downriver more aggressively which indicates that the weight is hitting the bottom or is hanging up.

-However, I mostly use this method just to map out the river bottom and to determine depths throughout the entire spot.
+However, I mostly use this method just to “map out” the river bottom and to determine depths throughout the entire spot.
 Once the bottom in mapped out, I then switch to a more productive leader setup.
-I discuss mapping out the bottom below.
+I discuss “mapping out” the bottom below.

 For more on the best float fishing leaders for shallow, deep, fast, and slow water, see my page 5 Best Float Fishing Leader Setups.